dylanhogg/dylanhogg.github.io/_posts/2022-01-19-ml-productionisation.markdown

 - <a href="https://arxiv.org/abs/2205.02302">Machine Learning Operations (MLOps): Overview, Definition, and Architecture</a> arxiv paper by Kreuzberger et al, 2022
 - <a href="/resources/ml-productionisation/The Big Book of MLOps (Databricks, v6, 2022).pdf">The Big Book of MLOps (pdf)</a> by <a href="https://www.databricks.com/p/ebook/the-big-book-of-mlops">Databricks</a>
 - <a href="/resources/ml-productionisation/MLOps - A Holistic Approach (wandb, 2022).pdf">MLOps - A Holistic Approach (pdf)</a> by <a href="https://wandb.ai/site/holistic-mlops-whitepaper-download">wandb.ai</a>
+- <a href="https://mlops-guide.github.io/">MLOps Guide</a> - An MLOps Guide to help projects and companies to build more reliable MLOps environment.
+- <a href="https://github.com/kelvins/awesome-mlops">awesome-mlops</a> - A curated list of awesome MLOps tools

+<h3>Study Resources</h3>

+- <a href="https://github.com/DataTalksClub/mlops-zoomcamp">mlops-zoomcamp</a> - Free MLOps course from DataTalks.Club
+- <a href="https://github.com/graviraja/MLOps-Basics">MLOps-Basics</a> - A series on the basics of MLOps (model building, monitoring, config, testing, packaging, deployment, cicd, etc)
+- <a href="https://github.com/SkafteNicki/dtu_mlops">dtu_mlops</a> - Resources for the machine learning operations course at <a href="https://kurser.dtu.dk/course/02476">DTU</a>.